 MABSol® Biotinylated Human GM-CSF (GMF-H8214) is expressed from human HEK293 cells.
 It contains AA Ala 18 - Glu 144 (Accession # NP_000749.2) It is the biotinylated form of ActiveMax® Human GM-CSF (Cat # GMF-H4214).

+The product does NOT contain any epitope tags.
 The protein has a calculated MW of 14.5 kDa.
-The protein migrates as 18-28 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.
+The protein migrates as 18-28 kDa on a SDS-PAGE gel under reducing (R) condition due to glycosylation.

 The primary amines in the side chains of lysine residues and the N-terminus of the protein are conjugated with biotins using standard chemical labeling method.
 A standard biotin reagent (13.5 angstroms) is used in this product.